srobo/team-emails/SR2021/2021-04-20-league-4-knockouts-simulator-update.md

 ## Simulator Update

 We've released a new version of the simulator, which includes a fix to the way that noise is treated within the compass.
-Previously the noise wasn't quite random and would tend to be biased towards one side.
-The noise is now evenly balanced and we have slightly reduced the bounds of the noise to reflect real hardware.
+Previously the compass readings could sometimes have excessive noise or noise which was was biased towards one side.
+The noise is now a consistent, balanced level and we have slightly reduced the level of noise to reflect real hardware.

 The update can be downloaded from the normal place in [the docs][simulator-install-docs].
 We recommend updating and testing your code with this version as soon as